geomagas/2048cc/gtk2_replayer/src/README.md

   >variables`.
 For the reasons I explained in step 3, I much prefer to work
   >with `User variables` instead.

-For the steps 3 and 4, if any of the mentioned environment variables already exists on you system, then **DO NOT** delete their previous contents (especially if you have decided to go against my advice and you are tweaking the `System variables`).
+For the last two steps, if any of the mentioned environment variables already exists on you system, then **DO NOT** delete their previous contents (especially if you have decided to go against my advice and you are tweaking the `System variables`).